Shopify/polaris/polaris.shopify.com/content/components/tables/index-table.md

   - fileName: index-table-without-checkboxes.tsx
     title: Without checkboxes
     description: An index table without checkboxes and bulk actions.
+  - fileName: index-table-with-subheaders.tsx
+    title: With subheaders
+    description: An index table with logical subheaders
 ---

 Index tables can also: